TATTOO AFTERCARE

 MORE ON AFTERCARE: HELPING YOUR TATTOO HEAL AND INSURING IT'S LONGEVITY.

 Your new tattoo is a form of expressive body art which is designed to last a life time.
 The most important thing to increase the chances of your tattoo retaining it's intended look, for as long as possible, is proper tattoo aftercare.
-Listen only to your artist as they are certified and will explain the instructions and answer any questions for you.
+Listen only to your artist or healthcare professional as they are certified and will explain the instructions and answer any questions for you.
 The size and location of your tattoo will have a direct bearing on the healing time.
 While these are not always in your control because everyone is different, the aftercare is up to you and can make a huge difference in how well and how fast your new tattoo heals. *An inevitable part of the healing process with your new tattoo involves some itching, peeling, and possibly some scabbing.
 It's extremely important to resist the urge to scratch your new tattoo or pick at any peeling skin.
 As you wash or shower, your tattoo will begin to flake off the dead skin.
 Do not panic this is completely normal.
-It's best to let them heal fall off on their own. *Please keep in mind that although your new tattoo will feel healed as soon as a week with proper tattoo aftercare, you should continue to follow the instructions for a minimum of 30 days.
+It's best to let the scab peal and fall off on its own. *Please keep in mind that although your new tattoo will feel healed as soon as a week with proper tattoo aftercare, you should continue to follow the instructions for a minimum of 30 days.
 This will increase your chances of keeping that new tattoo looking great for many years to come.

 The healing process for your tattoo will take up to 45 days although it will appear to be healed much sooner than this.
 As your tattoo heals, your body will slough off and replace the damaged skin cells with new ones and this complete process takes up to 45 days.
 You can expect some mild discomfort, similar to a sun burn, which will last up to from 3 days to a week, possibly more, depending on factors such as your body tolerance and location of your new tattoo.
-You can also expect, to varying degrees, a bit of; tenderness, swelling, redness, color seepage, itching, peeling, and scabbing.
+You can also expect, to varying degrees, a bit of; tenderness, mild swelling, small amount of redness, color seepage, itching, peeling, and scabbing.
 With a proper regime of tattoo aftercare, these symptoms can be greatly minimized or even eliminated in some circumstances.

 Any tattoo will fade to some degree with age, this is an unavoidable consequence but one that can be kept to a minimum with long term aftercare and a few simple precautions.
 The number one enemy of your tattoos longevity is UV radiation from direct and prolonged exposure to the sun or tanning beds.
 Exposure to UV rays should be avoided completely (As reasonably possible) during the first 45 days.
 After this time it is recommended that you use a UV blocking sunscreen on your tattoo to avoid excessive and premature fading.
 A proper sunscreen to protect your tattoo should have SPF 50+ being most recomended.